What is Early-On?

 - Early-On may use more energy: Turning the heater or AC on at an earlier time will necessarily mean you’re running it longer, but energy use will vary in every home.
-We suggest trying out Early-On for a few days and looking at Energy History in the Nest Web or Mobile Apps.
+We suggest trying out Early-On for a few days and looking at Energy History in the Nest apps.
 Do you see a lot more energy use?
 Is it due to the weather or another cause?

 Note: In order not to waste energy, Early-On won’t pre-heat for more than one hour or pre-cool for more than two hours (in most homes pre-heating works faster than pre-cooling).
 So if your house is 50ºF/10ºC in the afternoon while you’re at work and you want it to be 72ºF/22ºC when you come home at 7pm, Early-On may start heating at 6pm.
 It may not be able to get you all the way to 72º/22ºC when you walk in the door, but your house will be much warmer.

 Why should I use Early-On instead of simply adjusting my schedule?

 You probably tweak your schedule so you’re comfortable on a typical day.
 So if you usually wake up at 7am, you may set your schedule to start heating at 6am each morning to ensure that it gets there on time.
 But then the weather gets mild.
 Without Early-On, the furnace will still start at 6:00.
-With Early-On, Nest will calculate the Time-to-Temperature each day and start accordingly.
+With Early-On, the Nest Thermostat will calculate the Time-to-Temperature each day and start accordingly.
 On a mild day, it might only need to start heating at 6:50.

 Early-On is great if you’ve been guessing and setting your own “Early-On” temperature in your schedule.
 Now you can set your schedule for the temperature you want when you want it, and Early-On will take care of the rest.